 One of the biggest things we're seeing an explosion of in our practice is myopia, or nearsightedness.
 And it's starting earlier and getting worse faster than ever before.
 This isn't just about needing glasses; high myopia significantly increases the risk of serious, sight-threatening diseases later in life, like retinal detachment, glaucoma, and cataracts.

 It’s a game-changer, and it’s something a school screening will never, ever tell you about.
-If you're wondering if your child might be a good fit, you can read more here: Is My Child a Candidate for Orthokeratology? [blocked]
+If you're wondering if your child might be a good fit, you can read more here: Is your child a Candidate for Orthokeratology? [blocked]

 A Note on Insurance

-I know what you're thinking.
-"Dr. Singletary, this all sounds great, but what about the cost?"
+I know what you're thinking. "our clinical team, this all sounds great, but what about the cost?"
 It's a fair question, especially for our military families here with TRICARE or those of us with Blue Cross.
 Here’s the reality: sleepSEE® myopia control is a specialty service not covered by insurance.

 We believe in being upfront about that.
 However, we also believe that every child deserves to see their world clearly.
 That's why we offer flexible payment options to make it manageable for your family's budget.
 You can also use your Health Savings Account (HSA) or Flexible Spending Account (FSA) funds, which is a great way to pay for it with pre-tax dollars.